Wal-Mart's pork scandal highlights struggles in China

-SHANGHAI Wal-Mart's latest troubles in China involving mislabelling of its pork products reflect the retail giant's struggles in a complex market where rapid expansion and a cumbersome takeover has marred profit and growth.
+SHANGHAI Wal-Mart's latest troubles in China involving mislabeling of its pork products reflect the retail giant's struggles in a complex market where rapid expansion and a cumbersome takeover has marred profit and growth.

 After entering China in 1996, its expansion gathered steam in 2007 when the world's largest retailer bought a 35 percent stake in Taiwanese hypermarket chain Trust-Mart.
 It had 346 stores in the mainland as of end-August.